iJKTen/github-card/README.md

 ```

 ## To Do
+1. Handle error cases
-1. Package as an npm module
+2. Package as an npm module